Daniel Ramos (footballer)

-Daniel António Lopes Ramos (born 25 December 1970) is a Portuguese former footballer who played as a midfielder, currently a manager.
+Daniel António Lopes Ramos (born 25 December 1970) is a Portuguese former footballer who played as a midfielder, currently manager of Chinese Super League club Henan.

 After a playing career spent mostly at the lower levels, he embarked on a managerial career of over two decades.
-He led six clubs in the second tier, and five in the Primeira Liga.
+He led six clubs in the second tier, and seven in the Primeira Liga.

 Playing career

-Born in Vila do Conde, Ramos' professional input during his nine-year senior career consisted in nine Segunda Liga games, with Rio Ave FC (six) and S.C.
+Born in Vila do Conde, Ramos' professional input during his nine-year senior career consisted of nine Segunda Liga games, with Rio Ave FC (six) and S.C.
 Beira-Mar (three).
-He retired in June 1998, at the age of only 27.
+He retired in June 1998, aged only 27.